-ACTION: Notice of proposed rulemaking
+ACTION: Notice of proposed rulemaking (NPRM).

-(NPRM).

-SUMMARY: The FAA proposes to adopt a new airworthiness directive (AD) for certain ATR-GIE Avions de Transport Régional Model ATR42-500 airplanes.
+SUMMARY: The FAA proposes to adopt a new airworthiness directive (AD) for all ATR-GIE Avions de Transport Régional Model ATR42-200, -300, and -320 airplanes.
 This proposed AD was prompted by a determination that new or more restrictive airworthiness limitations are necessary.
 This proposed AD would require revising the existing maintenance or inspection program, as applicable, to incorporate new or more restrictive airworthiness limitations.
 The FAA is proposing this AD to address the unsafe condition on these products.

-DATES: The FAA must receive comments on this proposed AD by October 14, 2025.
+DATES: The FAA must receive comments on this proposed AD by October 10, 2025.